 The MS-IPS program is designed for young and mid-level career professionals and students with a background in development studies, international studies, foreign languages, sociology, anthropology, political science, public policy or other general and specialized undergraduate majors relevant to a career in international development and global policy analysis.

-The reviews of the applications carefully consider the candidates academic background, career perspectives, international experience and interests, language capacity and other professional experiences.
+The reviews of the applications carefully consider the candidates academic background, career perspectives, international experience and interests, and other professional experiences.
 Completed applications require the following documentation:

 How long does it typically take to complete the program?